DevD1092/spr_ham_spear/README.md

 ###### NOTE: The testing and implementation scripts utilize the simulation scripts as well as the input from the LUT and the SPD directories.
 So, please change the path of this input accordingly.

 #### 3. SPD - Generating the SPD for the propsoed technique
 &nbsp;&nbsp;&nbsp;&nbsp;SPD_generate.m -- For generating the SPD for the propsoed technique.
-Specific parameters (such as the FOV, pixel size, Mv, bin_size, etc.) can be specified inside the script.<br />
+Specific parameters (such as the FOV, pixel size, Mv, bin_size, etc.) can be changed inside the script.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;SPD.txt -- SPD generated from the above script with a magnitude threshold (Mv) of 6.0.
 This SPD should be given as an input to the Testing scripts.<br />

 #### 4. LUT - Generating the LUT for the proposed technique